 The new Loy Center Houses (N, O/P, Q, R and S) are located behind the Moseley Center and across the street from the Koury Business Center on Phoenix Drive.
 They are the newest addition to the Greek Life residential area and increased the number of Greek organizations housed on campus.
 The houses received LEED for Homes Platinum certification.
 The LEED for Homes program began in 2008 specifically for single and multi-family residences.
 The new Loy Center houses are the first facilities on Elon's campus to utilize the LEED for Homes program.
 Elon is the first college or university in North Carolina to have 6 LEED for Homes certified structures on its campus.
 Since O/P is a duplex, it received two certifications - one for each side.
 Some of the sustainable features in the houses include an energy efficient mechanical system, high-efficiency water heater, Energy Star appliances, high-efficiency thermal envelope to prevent unwanted air transfer, dual-flush toilets and other low-flow plumbing fixtures, regional materials and low-emitting materials.

 Colonnades Residence Halls C, D and E, now known as Kivette Hall, William W. Staley Hall and William A. Harper Hall respectively, complete the Colonnades Neighborhood located behind Koury Business Center.
 Each of the new residence halls is about 33,500 square feet and consists of student residential rooms and common or lounge space, as well as laundry and kitchen space.
 Kivette Hall is also the location of the Colonnades Neighborhood office.
-The buildings are at least 30% more efficient than a building that just meets the building energy code.
+The buildings are 34 to 44% more energy efficient than a building that meets the standard building energy code.
 A large contributor to this energy efficiency is the geothermal system, which provides the primary source of heating and cooling for the 3 new residence halls and the 2 existing residence halls in the Colonnades Neighborhood.
 The system consists of heat pumps that utilize the Earth’s nearly constant temperature (between 50° and 60°F) to heat and cool the residence halls.
 They transfer heat from the ground into the buildings in the winter and reverse the process in the summer.

 The Gerald L. Francis Center, the new home of the School of Health Sciences, underwent a major renovation with a focus on sustainability.
 It houses the doctor of physical therapy and new master of physician assistant studies programs.
 It consists of 60,307 square feet of classroom, lab, office, meeting, lounge and common space.
 To decrease the use of new materials, the existing exterior and structural walls, foundation and structural roof deck were reused for the new facility.
 Overall, 95% of the existing structural elements were maintained and reused.
 The renovated building is 22% more energy efficient, and its low-flow plumbing fixtures reduce potable water usage by 41%.